 And a lovely, weightless day to you, my good sir/madam,

-I mentioned in the last post on Ballistic Weight Training within the Weightlessness method, a critical shift in mindset and approach is required to properly implement high level (awareness based) skills.
+I mentioned in Ballistic Weight Training within the Weightlessness method, a critical shift in mindset and approach is required to properly implement high level (awareness based) skills.
 Or rather, to maximize performance readiness over and above the “Do More” approach.

 Every level of training has unique challenges for the trainee to overcome.
 And as we progress, one of the most counterintuitive challenges for those sporting leaner, tougher physiques, is the need for reduction in workload, or volume.

 Many make the mistake of assuming strength training and conditioning (or more broadly – fitness), is a linear, uphill battle, where more of the same equates to better results.
 When results plateau, they wrongly chase fatigue or soreness as meaningful indicators of an effective workout.